centic9/commons-test/README.md

 * MemoryLeakVerifier - a simple way of adding memory leak assertions to unit tests
 * TestEnvironment - handling temporary files/directories in a clean way, ensure that files are not locked any more at the end of the test
 * PrivateConstructorCoverage - use this if you would like to get 100% coverage of classes with private constructors
-* ThreadDump - get a printable output of all stack-traces similar to the output of the `jstack` tool
+* HeapDump - trigger a writing a .hprof file

 ## Use it